Historical Record

 July 7, 2021, church choir began meeting again since the pandemic.

-July 24, 2021, the church youth pastor and his wife [Josh and Natalie Bovee] moved into theparsonage.
+July 24, 2021, the church youth pastor and his wife [Josh and Natalie Bovee] moved into the parsonage.

-Renewal and Facility Updates (2022–2023)
+Renewal and Facility Updates

 August 2022, decision was made to stop having bible study and prayer meeting on Wednesday nights due to low attendance, this would give more time to focus on youth programs and the music ministry.
-The Awanas had its first meeting with children on September 11, 2022, Sunday afternoon from3:30 to 5:00 pm.

 The week of September 19th through 23rd, 2022, the church started remodeling of the choir loft and pulpit area getting a technology upgrade sound system.